-Yes!
 The asparagus season is here!
 It’s upon us like a rainbow – short-lasting and colorful.
 At restaurant Cru in Oslo, head chef James Ian Maxwell-Stewart – Max among friends – has even made a special tribute menu to this lovely spring vegetable.
-Two unique dishes with green Galis asparagus from Provence in France, and two more with the white asparagus from Hessen in Germany.
-They are in season from now until the end of June and delivered by August Arnesen – the department of the Bama group which supplies the high-end restaurants in Norway.
+Two of his dishes use the green Galis asparagus from Provence in France, and two has the white asparagus from Hessen in Germany.
+They are both in season from now until the end of June and delivered by August Arnesen – the department of the Bama group which supplies the high-end restaurants in Norway.
 From mid-May, they also get the Norwegian ones available, of course.
 I visited restaurant Cru with a good friend of mine last month.
 We grabbed the counter seats downstairs where the kitchen is located, which turned out to be the perfect spot for a chat with the head chef himself.

 The Green Galis Asparagus From Provence in France